 We continue to provide spiritual and financial support to the Yeshiva Nir Kiryat Arba (Hevron) in Biblical Judea.

 Since 2006 we have worked with the Israeli community, Kedumim, “The Vanguard of Jewish Resettlement in Biblical Samaria,” to fund and build Park HaTznirim, a nature park, sending work crews annually to assist in its construction.
-Due to the Corona Virus pandemic, we will not be sending a work detail this year in 2021.
+Due to the Corona Virus pandemic, we did not send a work detail in 2021, nor are there plans for 2022.
 It is the first time since the Park’s inception that we have not done so.
 Please pray for Israel and improved conditions so we can continue this ministry.
 Preparations are underway to send a group of 32 people on a trip, March 11-27, 2023.